coleifer/peewee/docs/peewee/query_library.rst

    # `startswith()` uses ILIKE (case-insensitive):
    query = Facility.select().where(Facility.name.startswith('tennis'))

-   # For case-sensitive search use ILIKE explicitly:
+   # For case-insensitive search use ILIKE explicitly:
    query = Facility.select().where(Facility.name.ilike('tennis%'))

    # Or convert to upper: